When it comes to target pricing, I am reminded of the following: What’s the correct price for a bottle of diet Coke?

 Simply take the end user retail, adjust it for any distribution costs and channel margin requirements, then compare this price with the profitability guidance you’ve developed with your management team.
 So if you need a $5 retail – and the channel needs 30%, the channel needs a cost of at least $3.50.
-Working the math, you determine your management team is good with anything over $3.25.
-Green light to more forward – you offer $3.50.
+Working the math, you determine that anything over $3.25 will provide an acceptable return on the machine time.
+Green light to proceed – you offer $3.50.

 This can also be a source of value feedback for product and offer development.
 Once you know the target cost for a channel / offer, you can look at options for “right-sizing” the cost and features of your product to match the customer’s willingness to pay.

 You can also use this to estimate the impact of adding “scale” to your operation.
 So if you were able to reduce pricing 20%, what kind of lift in volume could you expect?
 And would that be enough to kick your manufacturing plan to a much higher level of efficiency?
 This can create a virtuous cycle from a competitive strategy perspective, as the largest player in a market winds up with a significant cost advantage over new entrants.

 Setting Target Pricing – The Power of Simple

 My brothers in sales have some feedback to the pricing community: Keep it simple, Keep it consistent, Keep it explainable.